jhaslowh/Stepping-Stone/README.md

 **A* Motion Planning**
 The "Death Cube" in our game uses A* Pathfinding.
 When a Death Cube is made, it grabs the players current location and homes in on it.
 The Death Cube does not correct its path if the player moves, so it is possible to dodge the cube.

 To see visual information about the A* Path, hit '~' then '5'.
-You must wait for a new path to be generated to see it.
-Will not show paths allready generated.
+You must wait for a new path to be generated to see it, it will not show paths allready generated.

 Points of Interest:
 Blocks.js, function findPath : Uses A* to find a path from startLoc to the goalLoc